ayushichoudhary-19/ayushichoudhary-19/README.md

 <br>

--  🚀 Hello folks, I'm a Frontend Developer and a final year student at IGDTUW, MCA
+-  🚀 Hello folks, I'm a Full-Stack Developer and a final year student at IGDTUW, MCA
 - ⚡ Engrossed in Coding, Web Designing, and Development
 - 💛 I weave magic with JavaScript
 - 💞️ Eager to collaborate on meaningful projects that create a real difference